-God’s forever future and perfect rest-filled world has come backward into your present day through the person and work of Jesus.
+God’s forever future and perfect rest-filled world has come back into your present-day through the person and work of Jesus.
 Though it is not entirely here, it is indeed here.

 You can enjoy the eternal reality of rest right now.
 The community of God can partake in His eternal unshakeable rest while you wait for the fullest enjoyment of it in the future.